mpdrescher/generic-matrix-rs/README.md

 # generic-matrix-rs
 Implements a dynamically allocated, generic matrix structure in Rust

+This library can also be used as a 2D-Array stand-in,
+since regular Rust 2D Arrays can not be dynamically allocated.

-#Current Features
+##Current Features
 * Build a matrix with a MatrixBuilder
 * Generate a matrix from a vector
 * Basics (get & set & swap & get size)